rapidsms/rapidsms/docs/topics/celery.rst

 object and saves it, those changes in the database are overwritten by older data.

-It's almost always safer to pass the record's key, and look up the object again in the task:
+It's almost always safer to save the object, pass the record's key, and look up the object again in the task:

 .. code-block:: python

+    myobject.save()
     mytask.delay(myobject.pk)

     ...